Frequently Asked Questions

 A complete guide to routing in React

-React is an open-source frontend JavaScript framework that allows developers to create user interfaces using UI components and single-page applications.
+React is an open-source frontend JavaScript framework that allows developers to create websites and user interfaces using UI components and single-page applications.
 Routing is one of the most important features we always want to implement when developing these applications.

 Routing redirects users to different pages based on their actions or requests.
 In React routing, you'll use an external library called React router, which can be challenging to configure if you need help understanding how it works.